infracost/docs/docs/cloud_pricing_api/self_hosted.md

 ## Deployment

-It should take around 15 mins to deploy the Cloud Pricing API.
 Two deployment methods are supported:
 1. If you have a Kubernetes cluster, we recommend using **[our Helm Chart](https://github.com/infracost/helm-charts/tree/master/charts/cloud-pricing-api)**.
 2. If you prefer to deploy in your machine or a VM, we recommend using [**our Docker compose file**](https://github.com/infracost/cloud-pricing-api#docker-compose).